yodrew/darkroomretreat/manuscript/introduction.md

 - exhausted.
 We need rest.
 - hurt and sick.
 We need recovery.

 How?
 By _hygienic darkroom retreating:_ profound rest in total darkness for the self-healing organism.
 It is a rational method of switching off the world, with its noise and demands.
 One takes refuge in one's essential self, supporting it in healing itself by itself, completely.
 This book is a complete manual for understanding and doing it.
-As individuals do it, our madcap lifeway will become sane

 ## basics {#basics}